 Tesla Model 3

 The Tesla Model 3 is a compact electric sedan that blends sleek design, smart technology, and everyday practicality.
 It’s Tesla’s most affordable model, and it offers rear-wheel or all-wheel drive (AWD).
-Introduced in 2017, a number of variants have been offered over the years, but the Model 3 has always offered a longer battery range and faster acceleration than many rivals.
-A major update in 2024 included a new look and various spec upgrades to keep it competitive.
+Introduced in 2017, a number of variants have been offered over the years, and for much of that time the Model 3 offered a longer battery range and faster acceleration than many rivals.
+While the competition has caught up, a major update to the Model 3 in 2024 included a new look and various spec upgrades that keep it at, or near to, the top of the class in most areas.

-If you’re buying a new model you can choose from three variants: Long Range Rear-Wheel Drive, Long Range All-Wheel Drive, and Performance All-Wheel Drive.
-Maximum battery range for the long-range model is an EPA-estimated 363 miles; in Performance trim it manages 298 miles but has faster acceleration and a top speed of 163mph.
-Inside, the Model 3 has a 15-inch center touchscreen display that controls many vehicle functions.
-While its starting price is $44,130 (including destination fee and order fee), it’s eligible for a federal tax credit of up to $7,500, taking the price down to just $36,630.
+As of this writing, if you’re buying a new model you can currently choose from four variants: Standard Rear-Wheel Drive, Premium Rear-Wheel Drive (formerly known as Long-Range All-Wheel Drive), Premium All-Wheel Drive, and the Performance All-Wheel Drive.
+The longest-range version, the Premium Rear-Wheel Drive, has an EPA-estimated range of 363 miles; in Performance trim it manages 309 miles but has faster acceleration and a top speed of 163mph.
+Inside, the Model 3 has a 15.4-inch center touchscreen display that controls many vehicle functions.

 Tesla Model S

-All Model S variants feature roomy rear seats, 25 cubic feet of cargo space behind the second row, a large infotainment screen, and the option for a yoke steering wheel.
-The Model S has an EPA-estimated range of up to 410 miles and starts at $81,630 (including destination fee and order fee), though it isn’t eligible for federal tax credits.
+All Model S variants feature roomy rear seats, 28 cubic feet of cargo space behind the second row, a large infotainment screen, and the option for a yoke steering wheel.
+Prices for the All-Wheel Drive model start at $96,630 (including destination fee and order fee), the Plaid variant coming in at $116,130.

 Tesla Model X

-The Model X, introduced in 2015, is essentially an SUV version of the Model S. It adds extra practicality and, of course, those outrageous ‘Falcon Wing’ rear doors.
-It’s the go-to Tesla for larger families or anyone who wants premium space.
+The Model X, introduced in 2015, is essentially an SUV version of the Model S. It adds extra versatility and, of course, those outrageous “Falcon Wing” doors.
+It’s the go-to Tesla for larger families or anyone who wants extra space.

 Tesla Model Y

-The Model Y has been on sale since 2020; a major update in early 2025 gave it a more modern look on the outside, upgraded tech, suspension changes and extra battery range.
-While the new model is a five-seater only, seven-seater pre-2025 cars are available.
+The Model Y has been on sale since 2020; a major update in early 2025 gave it a more modern look on the outside, upgraded tech, suspension changes, and extra battery range.
+For the 2026 model year there are the same four variants as for the Model 3: Standard Rear-Wheel Drive, Premium Rear-Wheel Drive, Premium All-Wheel Drive, and Performance All-Wheel Drive.
+Maximum battery range varies between 306 miles and 357 miles.

 Tesla Cybertruck

-Few new vehicles of recent years have polarised opinion as much as the Tesla Cybertruck.
-Whatever your view, it pushes boundaries thanks to its angular design and cutting-edge tech, which includes steer-by-wire control and an advanced 800V/64-amp electrical system for faster charging and better power delivery.
+Few new vehicles of recent years have polarized opinion as much as the Tesla Cybertruck.
+Whatever your view, the electric pickup truck breaks new ground thanks to its angular design and cutting-edge tech, which includes steer-by-wire control and an advanced 800V/64-amp electrical system for faster charging and better power delivery.

 Tesla Roadster